postman-solutions-eng/env-collection-scanner/README.md

 1. Clone the repo
 2. Set up your .env file (see below)
 3. Run `npm install` to install needed dependencies
 4. Run `node index.js` to run the program
+    a.
+Options: `-o` for overwite, `-f` for filename (see below)
 5. Check the output at the end to see any exposed values

+### Options
+`-f` or `--filepath`: if included, will write the final output to the file name/path you speficy.
+Default: `report.csv`.
+`-o` or `--overwrite`: If included, will overwrite the file with the given filename.
+If false and a file exists with the given or default filename, a datestring will be appended to make a unique filenae (ex: `report-1669071317405.csv` from `report.csv`).
+Default `false`.

 ### Setting up your `.env` file
 The .env file holds values that are specific to your instance of the utility.
 This repo includes an `.env.sample` file that you can copy and use with a couple adjustments.